The Art of the Upsell: Teach Servers to Increase Average Check Amounts

 • You cannot claim the FICA tax credit and deduct those same taxes as a business expense

-How to calculate the FICA tax credit
+How to calculate the FICA tip credit

-Before we get started on the math, note that the FICA tax credit is based on a minimum wage of $5.15 per hour (the minimum wage when the credit was established).
+Before we get started on the math, note that the FICA tip credit is based on a minimum wage of $5.15 per hour (the minimum wage when the credit was established).
 Employers are allowed to take the tax credit on any tips that a server earns above the $5.15 minimum wage.

 So, let’s say: